Human resources development policy

 In the Career Web system, departments can place job postings on the intranet, and employees can freely apply for these positions.
 Recruiters of each department meet with the applicants.
 A match is made if both sides are satisfied; supervisors of the original department cannot veto the transfer.
 This system encourages employees to challenge themselves in their careers.

 The key Group companies in Japan* conduct optional training programs to help employees realize self-growth.
-Diverse programs are offered in accordance with the skills required at each company.
+Various programs for capability development and skill improvement are available.

-Individuals can sign up for courses that suit their preferences or career designs, such as those in logical thinking, marketing, accounting, and leadership.
+Individuals can sign up for courses that suit their preferences or career designs, such as those for logical thinking, marketing, accounting, and leadership.

 Optional training programs